Center for Human Capital Studies

 Shadow Labor Force

 To be considered unemployed by the BLS, a person has to not only want a job but also be (1) available to work and (2) actively seeking employment.
 Many people who say they want a job don't exactly meet these criteria.
 Some of these individuals are considered "marginally attached" to the labor market—having actively sought work sometime in the previous year but not the past four weeks.
 These people are included in the broader measure of unemployment known as U6.
 Another group includes people who want a job but are not marginally attached.
 This distinction is not particularly important, as it turns out.
-Everyone who says they want a job is similarly attached to the labor market; all tend to search for work or find jobs at a higher rate than others outside of the labor force.
+Everyone who says they want a job is rather similarly attached to the labor market; all tend to search for work or find jobs at a higher rate than others outside of the labor force.
 For this reason, these individuals can be thought of as the shadow labor force.

 Shrinking Labor Market Opportunities for the Disabled?, John Robertson and Ellyn Terry, Federal Reserve Bank of Atlanta, macroblog, January 2016.